 Performance is all that matters

-One of the traits of millennials that is often portrayed negatively is their craving for freedom.
+One of the traits of adults under 40 that is often portrayed negatively is their craving for freedom.
 The fact is that while they do crave freedom, they also crave performance-driven awards and want to be accountable for their actions.
 When I brought in improved assessment methods and instituted an open and fair culture that rewarded performance and provided structured feedback, the team was more than happy to understand and work on their weaknesses and strengths.
 As a result, customer satisfaction went up by 20 points in 18 months.

 “Keep it black or white.
 We are not fond of grey,” is what I read between the lines from my team’s response.